calestialgem/ME429-Analysis/README.md

-# ME429-Analysis
+# Dead Down Wind Faster Than the Wind Vehicle-Analysis

-This is our ME429 project's code.
+This is our ME429 project's code, which continued in ME492.

 BOUN ME429 2021 FALL
+BOUN ME492 2022 SPRING

-Copyright 2022 Cem Geçgel <gecgelcem@outlook.com>
+Copyright (C) 2022 Cem Geçgel <gecgelcem@outlook.com>